Pelvic Rehabilitation Practitioner Certification

 How much does the exam cost?

-For questions about PTPC pricing, see the PTPC Pricing Chart.
+For questions about PRPC pricing, see the PRPC Pricing Chart.

 Does H&W accommodate test takers with disabilities?